senkustream/libreto/iam/README.md

 # IAM Keycloak

 Docker compose for Identity and Access Management with Keycloak platform.
-Keycloak version I use is version 20.0.1.

 ## Special Case